SeanDS/dcc/README.md

 - `click`
 - `toml`

-These can be installed by your Python package manager (see below).
+These can be installed manually or automatically by a Python package manager (see below).

 ## Installation
 Most users will find it easiest to use `dcc` with one of the [reference software